kartik-madhak/PHP-MVC/README.md

 - All the models are required to extend the abstract class `Model` which is declared in the `Lib\database\Model` namespace.
 This provides the models access to `FluentDB` ORM which makes database operations easy.

-- The name of the models must be singular and the corresponding table's name must be the 'model name' with 's' at the end.
+- The name of the models must be singular, and the corresponding table's name must be the 'model name' with 's' at the end.
 See `createTable()` method below if you want to automatically generate the table.

 - The models do not need to declare `id`, `created_at`, and `updated_at` fields as they are automatically included in the `Model` parent class.